charliemcleavy18-alt/SOC-ANALYST-LABS/Phishing Challenges/Snapped Phish-ing/README.md

 ## 🛡️ Executive Summary
 In this lab i conducted analysis of a live phishing campaign.
-The investication involved working with malicious .zip files whilst utilising cyberchef to defang any harmful URLs, tracing stolen credentials to an exfiltration email address.
+The investigation involved working with malicious .zip files whilst utilising cyberchef to defang any harmful URLs, tracing stolen credentials to an exfiltration email address.

 ## Phase 1: Initial Investigation